 I have adapted a quite unique set of conventions when writing for this blog, not all of them obvious to the casual reader, and not all of them in line with “proper” AP style.

-I don’t use WordPress’s category system on this blog, primarily for historical reasons.
-I only use tags.
+I don’t use WordPress’s category system on this blog; I only use tags.
 Many of the older posts were ranked by how stupid I thought something was, and were tagged “blockheaded”, “galactically-stupid”, or even “box-of-rocks-dumb” depending on just how dumb I thought it was.
 (There were others, and I’ll probably revise this later.)
+I try to tag a fair number of concepts that relate to the post, such as key figures, city/state where the incident occured, and things mentioned.
+This sometimes has effects that are slightly bizarre.

-This blog started out as a personal blog.
+Way back in 2008 December, this blog started out as a personal blog.
 Originally I just blogged about anything and everything.
-As time went on, I began writing more about specific topics: police/court system, computing freedom and related tech topics, and sports.
-I try to mix it up a bit; there wouldn’t be a point to renaming this blog Rant Roulette if there wasn’t a degree of randomness in regards to the topic.
+As time went on, I settled into the current topics: politics/current events, legal/law enforcement, computing freedom and related tech topics, and sports.
+I try to mix it up a bit; there wouldn’t be a point to renaming this blog Rant Roulette if there wasn’t a degree of randomness in regards to the topic, though politics/current events and legal/law enforcement do seem to be the most regularly recurring themes.